 12 – The Future of Good Corporate Governance

 What does the future of good governance look like?
-What is the role of the board in 5 – 10 years?
-What is fiduciary duty and how is it evolving?
+What is the role of the board in 1 – 5 – 10 years?
+What is the fiduciary duty?

-*To support those in need of help during these challenging times ESG Competent Boards will donate 5% of all Certificate Program sales earned to Doctors Without Borders or allow you to donate the 5% saved to someone in need.
+*To support those in need of help during these challenging times, ESG Competent Boards is donating 1% of all Certificate Program sales earned to charities chosen by our alumni.